RocketDerp/April14_2025/Art/ScreenPlay/Information_Density/Information_Density.md

 Finnegans Wake Iterates Wake Finnegans

 REMINDER: any artists that borrows public dream songs does not need to be self-aware of the collage art they have created.
 What an artist says about the meaning not having these specific meanings does not matter.
+Even if thge artist claims a song choice was made due to cost / licensing restrictions (Nina Paley: copyright is brain damage), the mass mind influence / global brain influence (Howard Bloom, August 2000) kicks in.
+Self-wareness not required by any person on writing team.
+Economic historic factors are weaved into licensing of art.

 MOYERS: Do you ever look at these primitive art objects and think not of the art but of the man or woman standing there painting or creating?
 I find that I speculate—who was he or she?